 - Those interested in being a part of the Digital Summer Clinic should apply through the website (DigitalSummer.clinic).

 - In May, selected applicants will be notified if they have earned an interview with members of the mentor team.
 From there, 48 interns will be selected for our 24 companies and notified.

 - What will help your application most, is to describe experiences in your statement of purpose where you used your digital skills to achieve a result.
 This could be for a club or personal project or on the job.

 This is a part-time internship.
 Ann Arbor SPARK allots 10 hours/week (90 hours total) for each intern.
 If you work beyond those 90 hours, your company must pick up the tab.

 - You are hired by Ann Arbor SPARK for 10 hours/week during the clinic.
 You submit your timesheets to SPARK, and the company you are assigned to approves them.

 - You must submit all the requisite employment paperwork to SPARK before you can be issued your first paycheck.
 SUBMIT YOUR EMPLOYMENT PAPERWORK AS SOON AS POSSIBLE AFTER IT IS REQUESTED.

 What other opportunities are there to work with The Center for Digital Engagment/Digital Summer Clinic?

 Each summer, there is a small team of interns that dedicate 10-15 hours per week as field team managers.
 These students are chosen by the mentor team.

 - All clinic documents will be organized using Google Classroom and Google Drive.

 - All clinic meetings will be scheduled via Google Calendar.

-- Required meeting times, all via Zoom, will be as follows:
+- Required meeting times, all via Zoom (4 of the Thursday all-hands meetings will be in-person):

 - Tuesday and Wednesday A Cohorts: 6 PM to 7 PM